clinton825/Final-Year-Project/README.md

 - **Interactive Project Cards**: View project details or untrack projects with a single click
 - **Euro (€) Currency Formatting**: All monetary values displayed in euros
 - **Real-time Updates**: Dashboard automatically updates when tracking or untracking projects
+- **Dark Mode Support**: Full support for light and dark themes across all components

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.